 The Confederate States of America (1861, secession, 11 states): Florida, South Carolina, Georgia, Alabama, Mississippi, Louisiana, Arkansas, Tennessee, North Carolina, Texas, and Virginia.
-(In the 1860 census, the population of the Confederacy was 29% of the total
+(In the 1860 census, the population of the Confederacy was 29% of the total population of the United States [9 million out of 31 million].
+The Confederacy was never recognized as a sovereign nation by any foreign power.)
+Based on the 2010 census, the population for the new nation in the South would be about 75 million (out of a U.S. total of 309 million), a 24% share.
+The projected population in the 2020 census (an 8% increase) is 81 million.

-(2) Northeastern United States of America (16 former states):
+(2) Northeastern United States of America (16 former states plus DC):